mfouesneau/pyphot/doc/index.rst

 As mentioned in the above, sometimes a spectrum of reference of Vega is necessary.

-We use the synthetic spectrum provided by `Bohlin 2007 <https://ui.adsabs.harvard.edu/abs/2007ASPC..364..315B/abstract>`_, a common reference througout many photometric suites.
+We use the synthetic spectrum `alpha_stis_003` provided by `Bohlin 2007 <https://ui.adsabs.harvard.edu/abs/2007ASPC..364..315B/abstract>`_, a common reference througout many photometric suites.

 The interface to the Vega template is given through the :class:`pyphot.vega.Vega` class.

+Additional flavors and description of the internal Vega reference can be found on the :doc:`vega` page.

 Internal Sun reference
 ~~~~~~~~~~~~~~~~~~~~~~~